hara-y-u/emacs-pow/README.md

       (require 'pow-core))
     ```

-### Package

-TODO

 ## Simple Usage

 To regsister your rack project to pow, exec `M-x pow-register-current-app` in your project.

 And `M-x pow-open-current-app` to open the project app in browser.

+`M-x pow-restart-current-app` will flag `restart` current app.

 `M-x list-pow-apps` lists all registered pow apps (only emacs-version >= 24 is supported).

-For command reference, try exec `M-x apropos-command RET pow`.
+For other command reference, try exec `M-x apropos-command RET pow-`.

 ## Listing Apps